r-obert/xpool.rb/README.md

 xpool.rb is a light weight in-memory process pool that was built with [xchannel.rb](https://github.com/rg-3/xchannel.rb).
 A process pool can utilise all CPU cores on CRuby, while also providing an isolated memory space for running a job.

+An example use case for xpool.rb is any scenario where a task should be run asynchrousnly, for example to deliver an email in a web application or to perform a blocking task in the background.

 ## <a id='examples'>Examples</a>

 1.